-For contracts above EU thresholds, the provisions on exclusion and exemptions from the public procurement regime correspond to the exclusions and exemptions as provided for in the 2014 Directives.
-These exemptions include contracts for the acquisition or rental of land or buildings, employment contracts, certain legal services contracts, and certain financial services contracts.
+For contracts above the current EU thresholds, the principle exclusions/exemptions in the Procurement Regulations mirror the 2014 EU Directives.
+Exemptions from the public procurement regime include contracts for the acquisition or rental of land or buildings, employment contracts, certain legal services contracts, and certain financial services contracts.
 As with all derogations from the public procurement rules, any exclusions or exemptions are narrowly interpreted.
-As discussed at question 4.2 below, the Regulations exclude certain "in-house" and shared services arrangements from their scope contracts where certain conditions are met.
+As mentioned in question 4.2 below, the Procurement Regulations exclude certain "in-house" and shared services arrangements from their scope where certain conditions are met.